-Lifting costs are comprised of the Company's share of expenses related to the production of oil from the Atrush and Sarsang Blocks, including operation and maintenance of wells and production facilities, insurance, and the respective operator's related support costs as charged to the Company.
-The increase in lifting costs during the first half of 2023 over the amount in the first half of 2022 was mainly due to the inclusion of Sarsang lifting costs, partially offset by reduced lifting costs due to the ITP shut down.
+Lifting costs are comprised of the Company's share of expenses related to the production of oil from the Atrush and Sarsang blocks, including operation and maintenance of wells and production facilities, insurance, and the respective operator's related support costs as charged to the Company.
+The increase in lifting costs during the first nine months of 2023 compared to the same period of 2022 was mainly due to the inclusion of Sarsang lifting costs, partially offset by reduced lifting costs due to the ITP closure.